 The Monday night before Easter, I casually asked my pastor husband what he would be preaching on the following Sunday.
 Although he usually has it all planned out by then, he said that he didn’t have anything special in mind at that point, and asked me if I had any ideas.
 I thought for a moment, and then told him that the only thing that had come to mind was the expression new life.
 And, since I was busy watching my favorite television program at the time, I didn’t give it another thought for the remainder of the evening.
 But the next day, when I began wondering what new life might have meant to Jesus’ disciples on that very first Resurrection Sunday, there were three things that immediately popped into my mind.
-They were freedom, hope, and power—freedom from the bondage they had known in the past; hope for a better, more meaning life in the future; and the power they would need to leave the one behind and fully enter into the other.
+They were freedom, hope, and power—freedom from the bondage they had known in the past; hope for a better, more meaningful life in the future; and the power they would need to leave the one behind and fully enter into the other.

 Freedom…“For freedom Christ has set us free…Only do not use your freedom as an opportunity for the flesh, but through love serve one another (Galatians 5:1, 13).”

-From what I know about the times in which Jesus lived, it seems quite likely that most, if not all, of His disciples originally began following Him because they expected Him to lead them in a rebellion to secure the freedom of the Jews from their oppressive Roman overlords.
+From what I know about the times in which Jesus lived, it seems quite likely that most, if not all, of His disciples originally began following Him because they expected Him to be the leader of a rebellion that would secure the freedom of the Jews from their oppressive Roman overlords.
 This, however, was not the kind of freedom that Jesus came to bring them.
-Instead of the temporal political liberation that they had so been longing for, the liberation which He came to provide was one that was spiritual in nature, and one which would endure throughout all eternity.
-And, while they wouldn’t have realized the full import of that type of liberation on that first Easter morning, in time they would come to treasure and rejoice in the freedom it gave them from…
+Instead of the temporal political liberation that they had been longing for for so long, the liberation that He came to provide was one which was spiritual in nature, and one that would endure throughout all eternity.
+And, while they couldn’t have realized the full import of that type of liberation on that first Easter morning, in time they would come to treasure and rejoice in the freedom it gave them from…

 - The penalty and power of their sin;

 - Their fear of and enslavement to death; and,